Introduction to tutors and students

 Problems to think about

 Imagine a knight on a chessboard (8x8 grid).
-Is it possible, using the knight's move (an L-shape - that is, moving three squares in one direction, then one square perpendicular to that line) to visit all the squares on a chessboard?
+Is it possible, using the knight's move (an L-shape - that is, moving two squares in one direction, then one square perpendicular to that line) to visit all the squares on a chessboard?
 Does it matter where the knight starts?
 Is it possible to visit all the squares on a chessboard precisely once?
 Is this possible for all sizes of grid?
 What determines whether this is possible or not?